HaarshR/flutter_bmi_calculator/README.md

-# flutterbmicalculator
+# Flutter: BMI Calculator

-A Simple BMI Calculator
+A Simple BMI Calculator made using Flutter 🕊